GoldilocksHQ/goldilocks-data/design_docs/system_design.md

 ### 2.1.
 Models (`src/models/`)

 -   **Purpose**: Define the canonical data structures for all entities in the system.
+Some nested objects from the source data (like web addresses for a person's education) are flattened and embedded directly into their parent model.
 -   **Technology**: Pydantic `BaseModel`.
 -   **Functionality**:
     -   Each table in the Supabase database has a corresponding Pydantic model (e.g., `people.identities` maps to `people.Identity`).